Axiom of determinacy: Types of games that are determined

 Not all games require the axiom of determinacy to prove them determined.
 If the set A is clopen, the game is essentially a finite game, and is therefore determined.
 Similarly, if A is a closed set, then the game is determined.
-It was shown in 1975 by Donald A. Martin that games whose winning set is a Borel set are determined.
-It follows from the existence of sufficiently large cardinals that all games with winning set a projective set are determined (see Projective determinacy), and that AD holds in L(R).
+By the Borel determinacy theorem, games whose winning set is a Borel set are determined.
+It follows from the existence of sufficiently large cardinals that AD holds in L(R) and that a game is determined if it has a projective set as its winning set (see Projective determinacy).

-The axiom of determinacy implies that for every subspace X of the real numbers, the Banach–Mazur game BM(X) is determined (and therefore that every set of reals has the property of Baire).
+The axiom of determinacy implies that for every subspace X of the real numbers, the Banach–Mazur game BM(X) is determined, and consequently, that every set of reals has the property of Baire.

-Incompatibility of the axiom of determinacy with the axiom of choice
+Incompatibility with the axiom of choice

-Under assumption of the axiom of choice, we create a counterexample to the axiom of determinacy.
+Under assumption of the axiom of choice, we present two separate constructions of counterexamples to the axiom of determinacy.
+It follows that the axiom of determinacy and the axiom of choice are incompatible.

+Using a well-ordering of the continuum

 The set S1 of all first player strategies in an ω-game G has the same cardinality as the continuum.
 The same is true for the set S2 of all second player strategies.
 Let SG be the set of all possible sequences in G, and A be the subset of sequences of SG that make the first player win.
 With the axiom of choice we can well order the continuum, and we can do so in such a way that any proper initial portion has lower cardinality than the continuum.
 We use the obtained well ordered set J to index both S1 and S2, and construct A such that it will be a counterexample.